The distribution of syntactic dependency distances: Results

 \section{Results}

-We fit the models introduced in the previous section to a parallel collection of texts from 20 languages, that has been annotated with syntactic dependencies as in figure \ref{fig:example_tree}.
-To control for annotation style we consider two variants, PUD with the original annotation style \citep{nivre-etal-2017-universal} and PSUD, that follows the alternative SUD annotation style \citep{ref:SUD}.
+We fit the models introduced in the Section \ref{sec:Models} to a parallel collection of texts from 20 languages called PUD, that has been annotated with syntactic dependencies as in \autoref{fig:example_tree}.
+To control for annotation style we consider two variants, PUD with the original annotation style \parencite{nivre-etal-2017-universal} and PSUD, that follows the alternative SUD annotation style \parencite{ref:SUD}.
 Refer to section \ref{sec:Materials} for further details on the data, and to section \ref{subsec:model_selection} for a complete description of the model selection procedure.
-This section is organized as follows: first, we report on the estimated best models, break-points ($d^*$) and slope parameters ($q_1$ and $q_2$) for each language, both by considering fixed and mixed sentence lengths.
-We also include the result of a systematic analysis to check the robustness of the drawn conclusions to constraints on sample representativeness.
-Detailed tables of the estimated parameters, AIC scores, and AIC differences for both collections can be found in Appendix \ref{sec:AppendixC}.
-Then, we link a syntactic dependency closeness score (refer to section \ref{subsec:omega} for details) to the results of model selection on fixed sentence lengths.
-Notice that we often refer jointly to Models 3 and 4 (6 and 7) as '3-4' ('6-7'), given that they model the same probability distribution with or without a truncation point.